Robert Craufurd: Family life

-Robert had married on 7 February 1800 at St Saviour's Church, Mary Frances, daughter of Henry Holland, Esquire of Hans Place, Chelsea, and granddaughter of the landscape designer Lancelot "Capability" Brown.
-He was very fond of his wife, and, to the exasperation of his General officer commanding, regularly requested 'furlough' home to see his young love.
-At the time he often talked to family of retiring from the army altogether.
+Robert married on 7 February 1800 at St Saviour's Church, Mary Frances, daughter of Henry Holland, Esquire of Hans Place, Chelsea, and granddaughter of the landscape designer Lancelot "Capability" Brown.
+He was very fond of his wife, and, to the exasperation of his general officer commanding, regularly requested "furlough" home to see his young love.
+At the time he often talked to family of retiring from the Army altogether.
 It was also at this time that he developed a correspondence with the Secretary at War, William Windham.
 They became firm friends.
-From 1801 to 1805, Craufurd (by then a lieutenant-colonel) sat in parliament for East Retford, but in 1807 he resigned to concentrate on soldiering.
+From 1801 to 1805, Craufurd (by then a lieutenant-colonel) sat in Parliament for East Retford, but in 1807 he resigned to concentrate on soldiering.